 It goes without saying that over the years, Hollywood has had some issues with adequate racial representation in starring roles, and horror is certainly not immune to that problem.
 However, that doesn’t mean there haven’t been some excellent “mainstream” (for lack of a better word) fright flicks starring black folk.
-For this list, I’m excluding all-black films (e.g., Blaxploitation, “urban,” “race movies,” etc.) and focusing on “mainstream” movies that star black actors or actresses.
+For this list, I’m excluding all-black films (e.g., Blaxploitation, “urban,” “race movies,” etc. For those, refer to this list.) and focusing on “mainstream” movies that star black actors or actresses.
 That is, they have black heroes or headlining co-stars, main love interests and/or primary villains (assuming they have a large enough role).

 This insane, gleefully low-brow exploitation film combines women-in-prison fare with zombies, Satanism and kung-fu (!), with Carla Greene starring as an inmate battling an evil Tony Todd and his legion of the undead.